CHTO: History

+CHTO-1

 On October 14, 2015, Canadian Hellenic Toronto Radio Inc. submitted an application to add an AM transmitter at Mississauga.
-The new transmitter operates at 1490 kHz with a daytime power of 23 watts and a night time power of 770 watts.
-The call sign for 1490 AM is CHTO-1.
+The new transmitter operates on 1490 kHz with a daytime power of 23 watts and a night time power of 770 watts.
+The call sign for the rebroadcaster is CHTO-1.
 This application was approved on September 1, 2016.